MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/how-conversation-ai-get-started.md

 The following are a few guidelines to create prompts:

 * Provide instructions, examples, or both.
 * Provide quality data.
 Ensure that there are enough examples and proofread your examples.
-The model is usually smart enough to see through basic spelling mistakes and give you a response, but it also might assume this is intentional and it can affect the response.
+The model is usually smart enough to see through basic spelling mistakes and give you a response, but it also might assume that the input is intentional and it might affect the response.
 * Check your prompt settings.
 The temperature and top_p settings control how deterministic the model is in generating a response.
 Higher value such as 0.8 makes the output random, while lower value such as 0.2 makes the output focused and deterministic.

 Create a folder called prompts and define your prompts in the folder.
 When the user interacts with the bot by entering a text prompt, the bot responds with a text completion.